MICROSOFT WINDOWS® AZURE MARKETPLACE PUBLISHER AND CATALOG LISTING AGREEMENT

 Redmond, WA 98052

-With a copy to Law and Corporate Affairs, Attn: Windows Azure Marketplace Attorney
+With a copy to Law and Corporate Affairs, Attn: Microsoft Azure Marketplace Attorney

 Each party may change the persons to whom notices will be sent by giving prior notice to the other.